-Breast Lift Is a procedure in which the breasts are lifted in order to give them a more youthful perkiness and appearance.
-The operation can be performed with or without the addition of breast implants depending on the patient’s goals.
+Breast Lift is a procedure in which the breasts are lifted in order to give them a more youthful perky appearance.
+The operation can be performed with or without the addition of breast implants, depending on the patient’s desire.
 A mastopexy procedure allows the nipple to be moved back to the center of the breast while creating a rounder, fuller breast shape.

 Will I have to be in the hospital?